 Failing to follow the above instructions may disqualify your application.

-Send all applications and questions to firstname.lastname@example.org.
+Send all applications to firstname.lastname@example.org.
 We look forward to reading your applications and essays!

 List of Past Winners